MysticalCabbage/class-companion-mobile/README.md

 Web app GitHub: [https://github.com/MysticalCabbage/class-companion](https://github.com/MysticalCabbage/class-companion)

 This is a native iOS app for the teacher to use while teaching using Class Companion.
-This app syncs in real-time via Firebase with the web app for cross-platform communication.
+The app syncs in real-time via Firebase with the web app for cross-platform communication.

 ## Table of Contents